TUW-GEO/gldas/docs/varnames.rst

 Variable naming for different versions of GLDAS NOAH
 ====================================================

-- Geophysical parameters are called using their PDS IDs in GLDAS 1.0 and GLDAS 2.0.
+- Geophysical parameters are called using their PDS IDs for GLDAS 1.0 and GLDAS 2.0 datasets.
-    - PDS IDs coincide for GLDAS 1.0 GLDAS 2.0.
+    - PDS IDs coincide for GLDAS 1.0 and GLDAS 2.0.
     - A full list of PDS IDs can be found in the *README* file for `GLDAS 1.0 <https://hydro1.gesdisc.eosdis.nasa.gov/data/GLDAS_V1/README.GLDAS.pdf>`_

 - For GLDAS 2.1 parameters are called using more comprehensible variable names.